 Supported devices are listed in IP Facts, page 4.
-For 5.4 G rate, a device speed grade of -2 or -3 is needed.
+For 5.4 G rate, a device speed grade of -1 is supported when GT Data width is selected as 32 bits.
+See 32-bit GT Interface Design Considerations in Chapter 3 for more details.